 Bus drivers must possess a Commercial Driver's License (CDL), with a Passenger (P) endorsement (certain school bus drivers also need a School Bus (S) endorsement).
-The motor carrier company that employs a bus driver must file an application for qualification on behalf of the prospective bus driver with the New York State Department of Motor Vehicles.
-Applicants to drive school buses may also be required to be fingerprinted and pay a processing fee, so that a criminal background check may be performed.
+The motor carrier company that employs a bus driver must file an application for qualification on behalf of the prospective bus driver with the New York State Department of Motor Vehicles. .
+In order to drive a school bus, new applicants have to pass a criminal background check.

 New York State bus drivers must be 18 years of age.
 Bus drivers that drive interstate and school bus must be at least 21 years of age.

 Non-mandatory training is available from commercial driving schools.

 No minimum work experience is required to become a licensed bus driver in New York State.

 License -- Up to $164.50, depending on exact type, and up to $180.50 for an 8-year renewal.

 Written Examination -- Multiple choice; 80 percent passing criteria.

 Vision Examination -- Standard Snellen; 20/40 in each eye, with or without corrective lenses.